rage/programming-24/data/grading-and-exams.md

 ## Taking a programming exam

 Once you have completed the required number of exercises for either of the courses, you may take the relevant course exam at any of the times listed above.
 Specifically, you must have received at least 25% of the exercise points for each of the seven parts on the course by 8 AM on the morning of the exam.
+If you are taking the advanced course exam, round 14 must be fully completed.
 If any of the seven points totals falls short of this limit, your exam submission will not be graded.

 Submissions are assessed separately for the Introduction to Programming course (parts 1-7) and the Advanced Course in Programming (parts 8-14).